Oregon Homeschool Law

-Students who wish to participate in sports through the public school system will be required to test in the spring to meet eligibility rules (although it has been reported that some school districts are somewhat lax about the need to qualify with repetitive annual testing).
+Students who wish to participate in sports through the public school system will be required to test annually in the spring, and pas the 23rd percentile, to meet eligibility rules (although it has been reported that some school districts are somewhat lax about the need to qualify with repetitive annual testing).

 Go to Oregon Department of Education Homeschooling Guidelines for a full explanation of the testing law.